IainStevenson/docker.multi.service.reverse.proxy/readme.md

 		- [optional] GitHub login client id
 		- [optional] GitHub login secret

-	- ```./user-secrets set local.myinfo.world admin admin storage storagepass Mvc secret googleid googlesecret microsoftid microsoftsecret githubid githubsecret```
+	- Using your already generated Google/ Facebook / Microsoft or GitHub Client and secrets in this command will setup your Visual Studio user-secrets to work with your development configuration. ```./user-secrets set local.myinfo.world admin admin storage storagepass Mvc secret googleid googlesecret microsoftid microsoftsecret githubid githubsecret```
-	- Note: ATM: if you use different database username and password it needs to also be reflected in ```src/.env``` and ```src/MongoDb/mongo-init.js```
+	- Note: ATM: if you use different database username and password it needs to also be reflected in ```src/.env``` and ```src/MongoDb/mongo-init.js``` settings.
-	- if you don't yet have a Google, Microsoft or GitHub external account sign in setup for your app then leave the optional parameters off and the identity server startup will not configure external authentication.
+	- if you don't yet have a Google, Microsoft or GitHub external account sign in setup for your app then leave the optional parameters off and the identity server startup will not configure external authentication as an option and you can just use the test users.
+Find then in `Identity.Storage.SeedData`
-	- In google, Microsoft and GitHub developer consoles you will need to add in your allowed url's as they would normally using the \*.domain They operate by redirect so they are picked up locally on the browser and still work according to the local development machine DNS via the hosts file.
+	- In google, Microsoft and GitHub developer consoles you will need to add in your allowed URL's as they would normally using the \*.domain They operate by redirect so they are picked up locally on the browser and still work according to the local development machine DNS via the hosts file.
 - Press F5.
 	- If no browser appears, start one and navigate to https://local.myInfo.world and you will see the store site.
 	- Navigate around, when you click Weather Forecast you will need to login, if logging in locally then use username: bob Password: bob, or use available social logins.
 	- Alternatively or as well, import the ```local.myInfo.world.postman_collection.json``` file into postman and run the tests in the ```local.myInfo.world``` collection.
 This will acquire tokens from Identity Server and check basic MVC and API CRUD functionality.

-\* I will convert this, side by side, as Powershell later.
+\* I will convert this, side by side, as PowerShell later.

 ## Patience and Frustration